 People struggle with depression across the United States and here in New Hampshire.
 There are many types of depression with varying symptoms.
 Because depression affects every aspect of a person’s life, everyone’s depression is unique.
 For some, it may be hard to tell the difference between sadness and depression.
-A qualified therapist and depression treatment program is the safest, most effective way to diagnose, treat, and manage depression and other mental health disorders.
+A qualified therapist and depression treatment program is the safest, most effective way to diagnose, treat, and manage depression and other mental health conditions.

 If you or someone you love is struggling with depression, know you are not alone.
 Our Hudson, New Hampshire clinic provides flexible dual diagnosis treatment for mental health and addiction clients across New Hampshire.
 Call us now at 781.412.1488 to learn more about the differences between depression vs. sadness at A Better State.